 This case also serves as a warning to managers/supervisors and employers that they may both be held accountable for behaviour towards employees that is abusive, unfair or insensitive.

-— ~The Price of Workplace Bullying; Warner & Boyle - Borden Ladner Gervais LLP.
+— The Price of Workplace Bullying; Warner & Boyle - Borden Ladner Gervais LLP

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).